tunneln/ray-tracer/README.md

 ## Acknowledgement

-This starter code is modified based on the ray tracing project of CS 384G.
+This code is influenced by the ray tracing project of UT CS 384G